pingcap/docs-cn/v2.1/tools/data-migration-practice.md

   # The instance ID of MySQL-1, corresponding to the `mysql-instance` in "dm-master.toml"
   instance-id: "172.16.10.81:3306"
   # The configuration item name of the black and white lists of the name of the
-  # database/table to be synchronized, used to quote the global black and white
+  # database/table to be replicated, used to quote the global black and white
   # lists configuration that is set in the global black-white-list map below.
   black-white-list: "global"
   # The configuration item name of mydumper, used to quote the global mydumper configuration